Paul Scofield: 1980–1999

-Personal life
+Personal life and death

-Paul Scofield married actress Joy Mary Parker on 15 May 1943.
+Scofield married actress Joy Mary Parker on 15 May 1943.
 They had met while he played Hamlet to her Ophelia.
 Scofield later said "Joy and I simply decided to be married.
 We were both of age and were determined.
 Any doubts from our families were overruled, and they were the usual ones – too young, etc. We had a week out at the end of The Moon Is Down tour, married during that week, and went straight into the Whitehall Theatre."

 Paul and Joy Scofield had two children: Martin (born 1945) who became a senior lecturer in English and American literature at the University of Kent and Sarah (born 1951).
 When asked by Garry O'Connor how he wished to be remembered, Scofield responded "If you have a family, that is how to be remembered."
 When O'Connor asked about his seventieth birthday, Scofield replied, "Birthdays are a bore, really.
 It's true, I do like my fallow times...
 I hate missing anything that might be happening outside on a summer evening, something in the garden."
 Filmmaker Michael Winner accordingly described Paul and Joy Scofield as "one of the few very happily married couples I've ever met."

-Death

 Scofield died from leukaemia on 19 March 2008 at the age of 86 at the Royal Sussex County Hospital in Brighton, East Sussex, England.
 His memorial service was held at Westminster Abbey on the first anniversary of his death.
 His wife Joy died four years later on 7 November 2012, aged 90.